 In the fall of 2014 I surprised my family with a tree planting project on the campus of Riverside Lutheran Bible Camp.
 We call it our family’s legacy tree.
-This pictures was taken the day we planted our tree.
 It’s placed near the walking path entrance to the chapel.
 I told my granddaughter to always take a picture by our family’s tree anytime she’s on the campus and to plan to plant a tree with her family some day.

 Plant a tree today and you may never know,

 The shady comfort it will bring or the size that it will grow.

 But plan to plan tomorrow and there may never be,

 A tree to shade the future.
 Lost opportunity.